-Motichoor Chaknachoor Director Disowns Her Film; Warns People To Watch It At Their Own Risk!
+Motichoor Chaknachoor Director Disowns Film; Warns People To Watch It At Their Own Risk!

 'Watch It At Your Own Risk'

 She further concluded, "Lastly very important notice to all near and dear ones: It's OK if you still want to watch the film but go at your own risk.
 I will not be responsible for your bheja fry.
-An experience definitely as sweet as Motichoor, but an outcome is total Chaknachoor."
+An experience definitely as sweet as Motichoor, but an outcome is total Chaknachoor." (sic)

 Motichoor Chaknachoor Movie Review: Nawazuddin Siddiqui Saves This Ladoo From Crumbling Into Pieces!